-Albany College of Pharmacy and Health Sciences (ACPHS) will establish two not-for-profit community pharmacies in medically underserved areas of the Capitol Region.
+Albany College of Pharmacy and Health Sciences (ACPHS) has established two not-for-profit community pharmacies in medically underserved areas of the Capital Region.
 The first pharmacy - College Hometown Pharmacy - opened in March 2016 in the Hometown Health Centers clinic in Schenectady, NY.
-The second pharmacy, College Parkside Pharmacy, will open in early 2017 in the South End of Albany.
+The second pharmacy, College Parkside Pharmacy, opened in January 2017 in the South End of Albany.

 Each pharmacy will offer the dual benefit of (1) providing a distinctive and innovative experience for ACPHS students and (2) improving access to pharmacy and health care services for members of the local community.

 Meeting an Educational Need

 The pharmacies will allow student pharmacists to develop and refine their advanced practice skills.
 As full-service pharmacies, they will include point of care screening services coupled with associated disease state counseling.

 Under the supervision of a licensed pharmacist, students will have opportunities to expand their patient counseling skills in areas that may include:

 - Medicare Part D Plan Finder